CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 {% include note.html content="If you are working on the PennVet CHMI linux cluster, we have prebuilt kallisto indicies from mouse, human and several other species located in /data/reference_db/kallisto" %}

-Get reference transcriptome files from [here](http://useast.ensembl.org/info/data/ftp/index.html) Choose your the cDNA file for your organism, then download the file that ends in “cDNA.all.fa.gz”
+Get reference transcriptome files from [here](http://useast.ensembl.org/info/data/ftp/index.html) Search for your organism, select cDNA, then download the file that ends in “cDNA.all.fa.gz”

 Build the index
 ```